Louiseskinner01/project2-the-countdown/README.md

 #### 1. Strategy

 **Purpose**
-- Encourage users to join the running club by showcasing its mission, community spirit, and benefits.
-- Provide a seamless user experience to keep users informed and engaged.
+- Provide users with a simple and accessible way to perform basic mathematical operations.
+- Deliver instant feedback to improve usability and encourage learning.
+- Support accessibility and user-friendly interactions.

 **Primary User Needs**
-- Learn about the club’s purpose and events.
-- Join the club and stay updated.
+- Perform calculations quickly and accurately.
-- Access responsive, user-friendly content.
+- Understand errors and correct them easily.
+- Track performance to motivate self-improvement.

 **Business Goals**
-- Increase club membership.
-- Boost participation in events and social media engagement.
+- Encourage users to engage with the app for educational and recreational purposes.
+- Showcase a well-designed, accessible tool that supports learning.

 #### 2. Scope

 **[Features](#features)** (see below)

 **Content Requirements**
-- Clear, motivational text about the club’s mission.
-- Photos showcasing the community.
-- Event schedules and descriptions.
+- Clear labels and instructions for input and operator buttons.
+- Error messages for invalid inputs.
+- Instant calculation results.
-- Forms for membership sign-up.
+- Statistics display for tracking correct/incorrect equations.

 #### 3. Structure

 **Information Architecture**
 - **Navigation Menu**:
-  - Accessible links in the navbar.
+  - Simple navbar with accessible links.
 - **Hierarchy**:
-  - Clear call-to-action buttons.
-  - Prominent placement of social media links in the footer.
+  - Clear and prominent placement of the input fields and operator buttons.
+  - Visible results area and error messages.

 **User Flow**
-1. User lands on the home page → learns about the club’s mission.
+1. User lands on the home page → reads brief instructions.
-2. Navigates to the schedule/timetable → sees sessions they can join.
-3. Views the events → checks upcoming/past event details.
-4. Signs up via the membership page.
-5. Browses the gallery → explores the community spirit.
+2. Inputs two numbers → selects an operator.
+3. Sees instant results or an error message if input is invalid.
+4. Views correct/incorrect equation feedback.
+5. Starts fresh with the next calculation.

 #### 4. Skeleton